The Island of Bali

 Although Bali is a tiny island, its geographic size does not deter the many offers to visitors.
 The island is 90 miles from East to West, 50 miles from north to south, and is divided into five regions; South Bali, Central Bali, West Bali, North Bali and East Bali.
 There are also the Southeastern islands where many visitors enjoy the thrill of diving.

 Bali, as a vacation spot offers, many nature experiences such as diving, surfing, bird watching, and trekking.
-Its culture and diverse religions also offer unique experiences for the visitor ‒ Balinese dancing and puppet theatre as well as music by the Gamelan orchestra.
+Its culture and diverse religions also offer unique experiences for the visitor ‒ Balinese dancing and puppet theater as well as music by the Gamelan orchestra.
 The dances are very dramatic and this attraction is a popular one for those visiting Bali.
 The puppet shows, predominantly experienced on the island of Java, can be very dramatic and entertaining as well.

 Traveling to Bali